vigetlabs/sprig/README.md

 ## Installation

-Use `rails generate sprig::install` to create environment-specific seed directories.
+Use `rails generate sprig:install` to create environment-specific seed directories.

 ##The Sprig Directive